chung972/SEI-Project-1/README.md

 2. To make a **LEGAL** move, you **MUST** capture an enemy piece (will also be referred to as chip)
 3. To **CAPTURE** an enemy piece, you must place your **OWN** chip between an **ENEMY** chip and **ANOTHER** of your own chips;\
 this can be done in any direction: N, NE, E, SE, S, SW, W, NW;\
+a single placement can also capture in multiple directions concurrently;\
 capturing an enemy chip will **CONVERT** that piece to the captor's color
 4. As long as you are **UNABLE** to make a **LEGAL MOVE** (i.e. capture an enemy chip), your turn will be **FORFEITED**
 5. If **BOTH** players are unable to make a legal move, then the game ends
-6. If there are no more empty tiles, the game also ends
+6. If there are no empty tiles, the game also ends
 7. The winner is determined by whichever player has the most chips at the end of the game
 ---
 ### Next Steps: